 What Is A Yarn Winder?

-How Do You Fix A Yarn Winder?
+How Do You Fix A Winder?

-- Twist the cone-shaped bobbin off the base
+- Twist the cone-shaped bobbin off the base of the yarn winder.

 - The gears are probably out of alignment, and their teeth aren’t fitting together.
-Ease the larger gear back from the smaller one until they fit, and the teeth mesh together.
+Ease the larger gear back from the smaller one until they fit and the teeth mesh together.

 - Get the plate, and screw it back on.

 - Put the bobbin back.
 Done!
 Your yarn winder is good to go.

-What are Yarn Balls and Cakes?
+What Are Yarn Balls And Cakes?

-- You can’t inspect the yarn for knots or frayed points easily
+- You can’t inspect the yarn for knots or frayed points

 - The shape of the ball can be uneven

-- The tail or end of the yarn is in the center, hence the name, center-pull cake
+- The tail or end of the yarn is in the center, hence the name center-pull cake

 - You can inspect for knots as you wind